marcriera/ddgo-converter/README.md

 ## Notes

 When emulating console controllers, an emulated Sony PlayStation 3 controller is used for easier mapping.
-On RetroArch, everything works out of the box.
+On RetroArch, everything should work out of the box.

 _Densha de GO!
 64_ requires connecting the controller to Port 3 and enabling **Independent C-button Controls**.